- Mailing Address:

 Olayinka O Shiyanbola, PhD, B.Pharm

-Dr. Shiyanbola’s research examines patient perceptions in medication use and its impact on medication adherence, health literacy and the elimination of health disparities.
-Specifically, Dr. Shiyanbola studies the perceptions of illness and medicines among underserved populations.
-She explores how to utilize and interweave patient perspectives into the development of tailored patient-centered medication use interventions.
+Dr. Shiyanbola’s research examines patient perceptions in medication use and its impact on medication adherence, health literacy and the elimination of diabetes disparities.
+Specifically, Dr. Shiyanbola studies the perceptions of illness and medicines among marginalized populations.
+She interweaves patient perspectives into the development of tailored patient-centered medication use interventions.
 In her other areas of interests, Dr. Shiyanbola empirically redesigns prescription and health information documents to improve patient understanding and medication safety.
 She utilizes socio-behavioral and health psychology theories in her studies and employs qualitative, quantitative, and mixed methods approaches in her work.
 Dr. Shiyanbola was a NIH Mixed Methods Research Training Program Scholar, a National Institute of Minority Health and Health Disparities Research Institute Scholar, and a NHLBI/OBSSR Behavioral Clinical Trial Fellow.
-She had a NIH/ICTR KL2 Career Development Award and is funded on several projects to develop and implement educational, psychosocial and behavioral interventions to improve medication use.
-Dr. Shiyanbola is currently an appointed member of the National Academies of Science, Engineering, and Medicine Roundtable on Health Literacy.
+She had a NIH/ICTR KL2 Career Development Award and is currently funded by NIH/NIDDK, AHRQ, ICTR and other funders to develop and implement psychosocial and behavioral interventions to improve self-management in patients with diabetes and other related chronic conditions.
+Dr. Shiyanbola is the co-chair of the Society of Behavioral Medicine Health Equity Awards committee and an appointed member of the National Academies of Science, Engineering, and Medicine Roundtable on Health Literacy.
+She serves on the Lifestyle Change and Behavioral Health NIH Study Section.

 - PhD 2009 Pharm Socioeconomics - University of Iowa